 Changes to cycle routes to and from Heathrow

-From 4 August 2014, cyclists will not be permitted to access Terminals 1, 2 and 3 using the main tunnel.
+Cyclists are not be permitted to access Terminals 1, 2 and 3 using the main tunnel.

 Bicycles can be parked and secured to racks at the Heathrow Cycle Hub based at the Academy on Newall Road (adjacent to Bath Road) and your journey can be completed using free bus services.
 Local buses operate between the Academy and the Central Terminal Area 24 hours a day.